Published by : Rishikul YogshalaPublished on: January 1, 2026

 Standing Forward Bend is a rejuvenating pose that targets the hamstrings, calves, and lower back.
 Runners often experience tightness in these areas, and this pose provides a deep stretch, releasing tension and increasing flexibility.
 Uttanasana also calms the mind, relieving stress and anxiety.
 By allowing the head to hang, this pose promotes relaxation and encourages blood flow to the brain, improving mental clarity and focus.

-How to Do Standing Forward Bend:
+How to Do a Standing Forward Bend:

 • Stand with your feet hip-width apart.